DevMountain/react-intro-class/README.md

 In this step we will assign variables to state which we will need to keep track of information during run time.

+VOCAB: Run-time means the state of the code while the application is running, not while we're writing it.

 ### Instructions

+* Open `Calculator.js`
 * Add `display` to state with an initial value of `'0'`
 * Add `operator` to state with an initial value of `''`
 * Add `temp` to state with an initial value of `0`